 Now, in many ways, we could stop here.
 For Cuomo's words are hard to improve upon as a statement of the core theme of this book.
 COVID-19 is not about me, it is about we.
-If we, then the future is far brighter.
+If you respond on the basis of me, then everyone is in trouble.
+If you respond on the basis of we, then the future is far brighter.
 To make the point, let us reflect on some examples.